shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 * DHL Paket: Add setting to automatically generate the label on a specific order status
 * DHL Paket: Add WordPress filter to relocate email notifcation on checkout, called "pr_shipping_dhl_email_notification_position"
 * DHL Paket: Bug fix when address number is at the beginning in "address 1" for addresses outside of Germany
+* DHL Paket: Bug fix when tracking link is empty do not add any text to email

 = 2.0.0 =
 * DHL eCommerce: New API integration for Asia, specifically; SG, HK, TH, CN, MY, VN, AU, IN